beehivemushroomco-coder/Mushroom-benefits/replit.md

 - Created privacy policy and disclaimer pages
 - Removed social media icons from footer
 - Removed Categories column from footer
+- Updated tagline to "mushroomhealth.co - Your Source for Mushroom Health Information"

 ## User Preferences